ker0olos/might-cli/README.md

 ## How does it work?

-Puppeteer, because of course it is, but if you're still curious, feel free to have a look at [might-core](https://github.com/ItsKerolos/might-core)'s source.
+Puppeteer, because of course it is, but if you're still curious, feel free to have a look at [runner.js](https://github.com/ItsKerolos/might-cli/blob/master/src/runner.js).